StrangeBeeCorp/docs/docs/thehive/administration/misp-integration/connect-a-misp-server.md

 This topic provides step-by-step instructions for connecting a [MISP server](about-misp-integration.md) to TheHive.

-This is useful if you want to automatically retrieve filtered MISP events as alerts in TheHive or share observables marked as IOCs from your cases with MISP.
+This is useful if you want to automatically retrieve filtered MISP events as alerts in TheHive or [manually export observables marked as IOCs from cases to MISP](../../user-guides/analyst-corner/cases/export-a-case-to-misp.md).

 You can configure multiple MISP servers in TheHive.

-If you prefer to manually export your cases to MISP, see [How to Manually Export a Case to MISP](../../user-guides/analyst-corner/cases/export-a-case-to-misp.md).

 To manually import a MISP event as a case in TheHive, refer to [How to Create a New Case](../../user-guides/analyst-corner/cases/create-a-new-case.md#create-a-case-from-a-misp-event).